smbanasik/GarFishEngine/docs/december_report.md

 arrays idiom to this system.

 #### Current Flow
 First, let's review the flow.
-After the library is initialized, we create a `FT_FACE`, which takes a font path.
+After the library is initialized, we create a `FT_Face`, which takes a font path.
 Afterwards, we can set different attributes of the font, such as the pixel size.

 With the face created, we can access each glyphs bitmap information and paddings.
-Once that data has been extracted, the `FT_FACE` can be safely discarded, so it is advantageous to assemble the font image and font data together.
+Once that data has been extracted, the `FT_Face` can be safely discarded, so it is advantageous to assemble the font image and font data together.
 However, these are ultimately separate systems that benefit from low coupling.